 Our lawyers are familiar with these tactics because we’ve been handling cases like yours for over 40 years.
 We know how to fight back.
 Give us a call today to learn more.

 Call a Baltimore Auto Accident Lawyer for Help Protecting Your Rights Today

-At William G. Kolodner Personal Injury Lawyers, we offer a free consultation so that you can learn more about your rights, options, and what your claim might be worth.
+At WGK Personal Injury Lawyers, we offer a free consultation so that you can learn more about your rights, options, and what your claim might be worth.
 If someone else caused your whiplash injuries, we can work to hold that party accountable.

 Time is always limited in auto accident cases.
 If you or a loved one were hurt, call or contact an experienced Baltimore whiplash injury lawyer to get help today.